A post-pandemic resource guide for small museums, galleries, visitor centers, and other public spaces

 Our favorite resource for straightforward, well-written, and up-to-date information about COVID-19, risk management, and personal safety.

 A meta-list of lists and resources that may be helpful for museum- or library-like organizations looking for field-specific guidance, such as public gardens, aquariums, and children’s museums.

 Lastly, a quick note.
 While our studio often works within the digital realm, we are firm believers in the power of real-world experiences.
-We are not interested in reactionary calls to move our shared public spaces into some sort of Ready Player One virtual world.
+We are not interested in reactionary calls to move our shared public spaces—which are now more important than ever—into some sort of Ready Player One virtual world.
 We are not interested in companies that are using a deadly pandemic to drum up sales.
 We are, however, interested in using carefully selected technologies to make experiences more engaging, magical, thought-provoking, and accessible.

 Building Upon Existing Content & Strengthening Online Communities

 Tools and advice to help you repurpose what you already have and share it through digital channels